snakajim/odroidhc4-install/README.md

 #### 4-a-1. building ACL

 There is a build issue with default compiler gcc.
-You need to change gcc-7/gcc-8 or clang-11.01.
+You need to change to gcc-8 or clang-11.01.
 To utilzie v8.2A NEON feature, plese do not forget to set "arch=arm64-v8.2-a" and "neon=1" in scons args.
 Installation may take 5-6 hours.
 ```
 user0@hc4armkk: cd odroidhc4-install/scripts && source ./install_acl.sh
 ```